 Synthetic filter materials are commonly used in automotive, ambient air and industrial chemical processing applications to separate particles from gases.
-An important effect influencing the filtration efficiency is the Coulomb effect.
-In order to understand and control electrostatic aerosol deposition in filter media, it is investigated by laboratory measurements and 3D direct numerical simulation.
+A dominant electric effect influencing the filtration efficiency is the Coulomb effect.
+In order to understand and control electrostatic aerosol deposition in filter media, it is investigated by 3D direct numerical simulation and laboratory measurements.

 Session: G4 - Electret Filter Media